Share Based Compensation

 |Share Based Compensation||

 Share Incentive Plans.
 SEACOR’s stockholders approved the 2014 Share Incentive Plan to provide for the grant of options to purchase shares of Common Stock, stock appreciation rights, restricted stock, stock awards, performance awards and restricted stock units to non-employee directors, key officers and employees of the Company.
-The 2014 Share Incentive Plan superseded the 2007 Share Incentive Plan, the 2003 Non-Employee Director Share Incentive Plan and the 2003 Share Incentive Plan (collectively including all predecessor plans, the “Share Incentive Plans”).
+The 2014 Share Incentive Plan superseded the 2007 Share Incentive Plan (collectively including all predecessor plans, the “Share Incentive Plans”).
 The Compensation Committee of the Board of Directors administers the Share Incentive Plans.
 A total of 6,650,000 shares of Common Stock have been authorized for grant under the Share Incentive Plans.
 All shares issued pursuant to such grants are newly issued shares of Common Stock.
 The exercise price per share of options granted cannot be less than 100% of the fair market value of Common Stock at the date of grant under the Share Incentive Plans.
 Grants to date have been limited to stock awards, restricted stock, restricted stock units and options to purchase shares of Common Stock.

 Employee Stock Purchase Plans.
-SEACOR’s stockholders approved the 2009 Employee Stock Purchase Plan with a term of ten years (collectively including all predecessor plans, the “Employee Stock Purchase Plans”) to permit the Company to offer Common Stock for purchase by eligible employees at a price equal to 85% of the lesser of (i) the fair market value of Common Stock on the first day of the offering period or (ii) the fair market value of Common Stock on the last day of the offering period.
+SEACOR’s stockholders approved an amendment to the 2009 Employee Stock Purchase Plan (collectively including all predecessor plans, the “Employee Stock Purchase Plans”) increasing the shares of Common Stock available for issuance under the plan by 300,000 and extending the term to ten years from the date of the Company’s 2018 annual meeting of stockholders.
+The Employee Stock Purchase Plans permit the Company to offer Common Stock for purchase by eligible employees at a price equal to 85% of the lesser of (i) the fair market value of Common Stock on the first day of the offering period or (ii) the fair market value of Common Stock on the last day of the offering period.
 Common Stock is made available for purchase under the Employee Stock Purchase Plans for six-month offering periods.
 The Employee Stock Purchase Plans are intended to comply with Section 423 of the Internal Revenue Code of 1986, as amended (the “Code”), but is not intended to be subject to Section 401(a) of the Code or the Employee Retirement Income Security Act of 1974.
 The Board of Directors of SEACOR may amend or terminate the Employee Stock Purchase Plans at any time; however, no increase in the number of shares of Common Stock reserved for issuance under the Employee Stock Purchase Plans may be made without stockholder approval.
-A total of 600,000 shares of Common Stock have been approved for purchase under the Employee Stock Purchase Plans with all shares issued from those held in treasury.
+A total of 900,000 shares of Common Stock have been approved for purchase under the Employee Stock Purchase Plans with all shares issued from those held in treasury.

-During the years ended December 31, 2017, 2016 and 2015, the Company recognized $32.5 million, $14.1 million and $14.9 million, respectively, of compensation expense related to stock awards, stock options, employee stock purchase plans purchases and restricted stock (collectively referred to as “share awards”).
+During the years ended December 31, 2019, 2018 and 2017, the Company recognized $5.2 million, $4.0 million and $32.5 million, respectively, of compensation expense related to stock awards, stock options, employee stock purchase plans purchases and restricted stock (collectively referred to as “share awards”).
 During 2017, compensation expense related to stock awards included $16.6 million associated with the Spin-off and the accelerated vesting of incentive share awards in advance of changes in the U.S. federal income tax code.
-As of December 31, 2017, the Company had approximately $4.7 million in total unrecognized compensation costs of which $2.2 million and $1.3 million are expected to be recognized in 2018 and 2019, respectively, with the remaining balance recognized through 2022.
+As of December 31, 2019, the Company had approximately $12.8 million in total unrecognized compensation costs of which $4.5 million and $3.5 million are expected to be recognized in 2020 and 2021, respectively, with the remaining balance recognized through 2024.

-During the years ended December 31, 2017, 2016 and 2015, the aggregate intrinsic value of exercised stock options was $5.6 million, $1.4 million and $1.0 million, respectively.
-As of December 31, 2017, the weighted average remaining contractual term for total outstanding stock options and vested/exercisable stock options was 5.36 and 4.05 years, respectively.
-As of December 31, 2017, the aggregate intrinsic value of all options outstanding and all vested/exercisable options outstanding was $11.8 million and $8.4 million, respectively.
+During the years ended December 31, 2019, 2018 and 2017, the aggregate intrinsic value of exercised stock options was $2.5 million, $3.9 million and $5.6 million, respectively.
+As of December 31, 2019, the weighted average remaining contractual term for total outstanding stock options and vested/exercisable stock options was 5.10 and 3.90 years, respectively.
+As of December 31, 2019, the aggregate intrinsic value of all options outstanding and all vested/exercisable options outstanding was $3.8 million and $2.7 million, respectively.

 The entire disclosure for compensation-related costs for equity-based compensation, which may include disclosure of policies, compensation plan details, allocation of equity compensation, incentive distributions, equity-based arrangements to obtain goods and services, deferred compensation arrangements, employee stock ownership plan details and employee stock purchase plan details.